rvsyn/rvsyn/README.md

 * Step 5: Delivery.
 Ability to do, technique, art.
 Expression, implementation of the idea as a narrative from the design, delivered as a memory message to the Receiver, who as perceives the design deploys the idea into its comparative evaluation.

+## Pieces
+* There should be a sense templating system
+* There should be something like an UI (for monitoring, for moving things, for inputs, etc)
+* There should be a system to show the n-dimension tree of 'truths' with the outputs
+* There should be some models for the intelligences to deploy (senses, memory, logic)
+* There should be a system to deploy all pieces to get sensed and processed

 ## About contributions
-It is a bit early to ask for any, but if interested in the subject you can private message me.
-I am ironing out a main portfolio so there could be the email domain, or it could be at slack later.
+It is a bit early to ask for any.
+I am ironing out a main portfolio for the webdev practice (user interfaces and context general), so there could be the email domain, or it could be at slack later when I set up another account and have work done at the project management stage.

-# License
+## License
 The software in the projects (TBA) are licensed under the [MIT License](https://github.com/virtknois/virtknois/blob/main/LICENSE)
 The not-software content, like essays, theory, images, databases, etc, are under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/)

-# Currently (related)
+## Currently (related)
-* Learning frontend at Scrimba (HTML, CSS, JavaScript, React), because cli scripts are too arid
+* Learning frontend at Scrimba (html, css, javascript, react), because cli scripts are too arid
-* Leveraging: git/gitub, data structures, algorithms, python3
+* Leveraging: git, data structures, algorithms, python3, design bits I learned from architecture school and practice
 * Starting with gcloud and azure, databases, java (core)

-# Background
+## Background
-I have a Bsc in Architecture (UTFSM, Chile), and I know how to code headless cli scripts with python and bash, both in MS Windows and Debian.
-I mained Autocad then Revit then Blender, and had to implement ideas there before, which prompted me into coding outside of those tools.
+I have a Bsc in Architecture (UTFSM, Chile), and I know how to code headless cli scripts with python3 and bash, both in MS Windows and Debian.
+I *mained* Autocad then Revit then Blender, and had to implement ideas there before, which prompted me into coding outside of those tools.
 Other skills besides playing with machines are: I know SMAW and MIG/MAG welding, carpentry, laying concrete, how to install solar panel systems, and how to grow vegetables.
 Those are kind of related because processes follow their own algorithms.